-Who is Columbia Collection Service, Inc.?
+Who is Columbia Collection Service?

 Columbia Collection Service, Inc. is a debt collection agency located in Milwaukie, Oregon.
 Columbia works on behalf of its clients.
-They are not a debt buyer.

 You may see them listed on your credit report as a collections account.
 This can happen if you didn’t pay a bill.